Beginner's guide to drawing tablets

 Position tracking

 A drawing tablet lets you use a digital pen (also called a stylus) as an input device.
-As you move the pen on the tablet, your operating system pointer around (a.k.a. your mouse cursor) mirrors the motion of the pen.
-This demonstrates the first key feature of a drawing tablet - the accurate tracking of the pen's position.
+As you move the pen on the tablet, your computer's "mouse pointer" mirrors the motion of the pen.
+This is first key feature of a drawing tablet - the accurate tracking of the pen's position.

 Clicking

-Every time you touch the pen to the tablet, your computer will interpret the contact as being the equivalent of pressing a mouse button.
-If you tap, it is interpreted as a mouse click.
+Every time you touch the pen to the tablet, your computer will interpret the contact as pressing a mouse button.
+If you tap quickly, it is interpreted as a mouse click.
 If you press down and move the pen it is just like you are holding down a mouse button and moving the mouse.

 Hover